mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_mac.md

 [^2]: Xamarin.iOS is used to build C# .NET applications for Apple iOS devices.
 This is useful to have installed if you wish to use the RhinoMobile toolkit, but not required for RhinoCommon in Rhino for Mac.

 [^3]: Xamarin.Mac is Xamarin's proprietary closed-source toolkit build on the open-source MonoMac (aka Mono for Mac OS X).
 Xamarin.Mac provides a commercial license of Mono, bindings to additional frameworks, and the ability to create self-contained application bundles that do not require mono.
-Rhino for Mac does not currently use Xamarin.Mac, but rather MonoMac.
+Rhino for Mac does not currently use Xamarin.Mac.